Kcav18/Final_Project/README.md

 Ryan Marshall is going to develop the machine learning and will develop a linear regression model.

-Kimberly Cavazos is our team lead visual design and will utlize the Tableau to give visual context to the data and our results of our test.
+Kimberly Cavazos is our team lead visual design and will utlize Tableau to give visual context to the data and the results of our test.
+She will also put the final presentation together.

 Fiston Rugwiro is our team lead python and ETL responsible for getting us the data cleaned in order to test.